 Kidney Cancer UK is the UK’s leading kidney cancer charity.
-It offers information and support to kidney cancer patients, their families and carers via a comprehensive website and our closed Facebook Patient Support Group and also regular nationwide Patient Days.
+It offers information and support to kidney cancer patients, their families and carers via a comprehensive website and our closed Facebook Patient Support Group and also regular nationwide Living with Kidney Cancer patient Days.
 We also assist with establishing local patient groups which bring patients together to share their experiences.

 Kidney Cancer Careline is a dedicated free telephone helpline that provides support and encouragement to kidney cancer patients, their families and carers.
 Call 0800 002 9002 or click here for opening hours and further information